-Please remember never use honey for children under two years of age because of the chance of botulism.
+Please remember never to use honey for children under two years of age because of the chance of botulism.
 Always check with your doctor about using honey for your little ones.
 I only buy honey that is pure, raw honey, from Cox’s Honey from Shelley, Idaho.

 I buy cases of honey from them online.
-Once you realize the difference of real pure honey you will never buy any other brand.
+Once you realize the difference between real pure honey you will never buy any other brand.
 I promise.
 Of course, if you have your own bees, you know what I am talking about when I say pure, raw honey.

 4. Get Enough Rest Each Day

 If you need a nap, try to take one.
 I know that can be difficult if you’re working.
 If you have small children, start a quiet hour by having them read for an hour in their room or a special chair.
 Make your bedroom a sanctuary by keeping it clutter-free so you have one room that is peaceful and inviting and makes you smile within.
 A happy person is a rested person, in my book.